For more Elysium''s Passage Blog Posts, go to

 ‘That wouldn’t surprise me either,’ I said.

-‘Even though these affairs relate to the lower realms of earth, we’re pleased to offer you our views from above,’ Mo said.
+‘Even when these affairs relate to the lower realms of earth, we’re pleased to offer you our views from above,’ Mo said.
 ‘What you do with them is up to you.
 Nevertheless, the longer you remain with us, the more your consciousness notches upward.
 Though you might encounter foreboding caverns of darkness ahead, realise your most valued treasures await you there.
 With that said, tell us about what other woes have you befuddled.’

 ‘As I might have mentioned before, after almost three years, I haven’t been able to secure an academic position that will pay me what I’m worth and what I require to live comfortably.
-I haven’t even been able to afford a downpayment on a flat or purchase a reliable vehicle.
+I haven’t even been able to afford a down payment on a flat or purchase a reliable vehicle.

 ‘Sure, I may have achieved a modicum of recognition after all the work and effort I devoted to the cause; still, I’m caught in a vocational impasse.
 With all the budget cutbacks, it seems I won’t be receiving a secure tenured position anytime soon.
 So, tell me, what am I supposed to do; spend the rest of my life standing in a queue waiting for someone on the faculty to die or retire?